alexs2112/University-Notes/2023-Winter/CPSC409/07 - Bell Lab Relay Computers.md

 ### George Stibitz (1904-1995)
  - York, Pennsylvania
- - Bachelors degree from Denison University, Masters degree from Union COllege (1927), PhD in Mathematical Physics in 1930 from Cornell University
+ - Bachelors degree from Denison University, Masters degree from Union College (1927), PhD in Mathematical Physics in 1930 from Cornell University
  - Later years (1980s-1990s) turned to non-verbal uses of the computer
 	 - Computer art: Commodore Amiga
 	 - Art on display at Denison University